Adobe shares soar after Fotolia buy, Creative Cloud jump

 U.S. private equity firm KKR bought a 50-percent stake in Fotolia in 2012 for $150 million, a person familiar with the transaction said.

-Garrett added that Adobe, which loses about a third of itsrevenue through pirated software, is considering a number ofoptions to combat piracy including making a feature in Adobe's Photoshop available only to users who log into the cloud.
+Garrett added that Adobe, which loses about a third of its revenue through pirated software, is considering a number of options to combat piracy including making products such as Adobe's Photoshop available only to users who log into the cloud.

 Adobe has been switching to web-based subscription for itsCreative Suite 6 from traditional box licences to attract a morepredictable recurring revenue.